Swingshift: Reception

-Adrian Zupp at allmusic gave the album a score of four and a half out of five, noting, "The band was at the peak of its powers and launching from all silos, and it shows."
+Adrian Zupp at AllMusic gave the album a score of four and a half out of five, noting, "The band was at the peak of its powers and launching from all silos, and it shows."
 He noted there are many highlights, including, "the band's signature number "Khe Sanh," the dark and frantic "Conversations," the beefed-up rockabilly of "Rising Sun," and the rock & roll meteor "Goodbye (Astrid Goodbye)."
 He went on to praise the performances of support players Billy Rodgers and David Blight, but questioned the inclusion of the cover of "Knocking on Heaven's Door".
-Rip It Up, however, praised the cover and added, "listen to Jesse Stone's "Don't Let Go" which has been butchered by everybody from Manhattan Transfer to Isaac Hayes.
+New Zealand music magazine Rip It Up, however, praised the cover and added, "listen to Jesse Stone's "Don't Let Go" which has been butchered by everybody from Manhattan Transfer to Isaac Hayes.
 Stand to be reconverted."

 Upon release, the album was also highly praised in RAM, one of the leading Australian music magazines of the time.
 Reviewer Greg Taylor said, "The result is four sides of high rock and roll, brilliantly played, well recorded, and definitely worth taking home - especially if you're finding Chisel gigs a bit crowded for comfort these days."
 However, he does note, "The very fact that a live gig demands more up rockers than anything else precludes Swingshift from being a Very Best of Cold Chisel."

 Critic Toby Creswell said of Swingshift, "the amazing thing was the way they fitted together.
 Jimmy and Mossy deliver spade loads of emotion.
 As much as Jimmy has been criticised for screaming, if you listen to that record what he's doing vocally is really amazing."
 Roadrunner said, "Fan-bloody-tastic.
 That's about the best way I can sum up my reaction to this magnum opus.
 There's no fuss, no frills, just the hottest live band in the country (the world?) captured in all their naked glory."

-In the Sydney Morning Herald, the album was described as, "Hard music carrying politically aware lyrics, forced home with hammer-like backgrounds."
+In The Sydney Morning Herald, the album was described as, "Hard music carrying politically aware lyrics, forced home with hammer-like backgrounds."
 The Canberra Times said, "to see a group sweating and roaring and squealing and stomping brings joy to the soul.
 If there is a top Australian group right now, it has to be Cold Chisel."